HayatsCodes/JobHub/README.md

 # JobHub
-A Job Board Web Application that allows users to browse and apply to job listings.
+A Job Board Web API that allows users to browse and apply to job listings.

-## API Endpoints Documentation
+## API Documentation

-### Authentication Endpoints (/api/auth)
+### Authentication Endpoint (/api/auth)

 #### Sign Up (User Registration)
 Registers a new user.